jdeboer/ganalytics/README.md

   * Click **OK**.
   * **Restart** your computer for the new environment variables to take effect.

-### 4. Authenticate while attempting your first query with ganalytics
+### 4. Authenticate and attempt your first query with ganalytics
 * To perform a basic query, you will need to obtain your Google Analytics **profile ID**.
 This can be accessed from either:
   * using the [Google Analytics Query Explorer tool](http://ga-dev-tools.appspot.com/explorer/)
   * the **Admin page** in Google Analytics under **Profile Settings**, or